Subdivision includes subdividing land, boundary adjustments or subdividing parts of a building. There is a four-step process for subdivision:

 This is the final Council approval of the subdivision process.

-Before you can apply for a Subdivision Certificate Application, you will need to provide Council with demonstrated evidence that all development consent conditions are complied with (if a Development Application was required), all Construction Certificate approved works have been completed, and all works as executed documentation submitted for approval.
+Before you can apply for a Subdivision Certificate Application, you will need to provide Council with demonstrated evidence that all development consent conditions are complied with (if a Development Application was required), all Subdivision Works Certificate approved works have been completed.

 Once Council has accepted this documentation, you can apply for a Subdivision Certificate by: